 - Raspberries.
 You can use fresh or frozen raspberries.

-- Cane sugar.
-You can also use coconut sugar or your preferred sweetener.
+- Sugar.
+I used cane sugar, but you can use coconut sugar, brown sugar, or your preferred sweetener.

 See the printable recipe card for exact measurements and a full list of ingredients.

-Remove fruit from the oven and place it in a food processor.
-Pulse the cooked fruit for just a few seconds.
-Next, add the sugar.
+Step 3: Add the sugar.
 Start with the lower amount of sugar and adjust to taste if needed, as rhubarb can vary in its level of tartness.
-The heat from the fruit will help to melt the sugar.
-Pulse the fruit with the sugar until the mixture is smooth.
-At this point, the mixture will have cooled down enough that you can now add the cream.
+The heat from the fruit will melt the sugar.
+Pulse the raspberry puree with the sugar until smooth.

-Add in cream slowly to the food processor.
-After that, you may need to stop blending the mixture if the fruit sticks to the side of the food processor and use a spatula to scrape the fruit away from the sides and bottom of the machine.
-Continue to blend the mixture in the food processor until it is smooth and mixed thoroughly.
+Step 4: Add the cream slowly to the food processor.
+You may need to stop blending the mixture if the fruit sticks to the side of the food processor.
+Use a spatula to scrape the fruit away from the sides and bottom of the bowl.
+Blend the ice cream base in the food processor until smooth.

-Set up the chilled ice cream maker according to the manufacturer's directions.
+Step 5: Set up the chilled ice cream maker according to the manufacturer's directions.
 My ice cream maker is an attachment for my KitchenAid stand mixer.
-It needs to sit in the freezer for a minimum of 24 hours before I use it.
-After each time I use it, I store it in the freezer, ready to go anytime we crave homemade ice cream.
+It needs to sit in the freezer for a minimum of 24 hours before use.

-Turn on your ice cream maker, and slowly pour the cream and fruit mixture into it.
-Set a timer for 25 minutes.
+Turn on your ice cream maker and slowly pour the cream and fruit mixture into it.
+Churn ice cream for 25-30 minutes.

 Pro Tip: I cannot pour out the mixture from the food processor into the ice cream maker without making a mess, so I always pour it into a 16-cup measuring cup with a spout to not waste any delicious ice cream. 😊

-- Serve a scoop of ice cream on some homemade pie.
+- Add a scoop on top of some cake or homemade pie.

 - Top with whipped cream and sprinkles for a sundae.

-Do not store ice cream in the freezer near foods with strong scents, such as fish, pizza, or near casseroles with onions and garlic.
+Do not store ice cream in the freezer near foods with strong scents, such as fish or pizza, or near casseroles with onions and garlic.

 More sweet summer treats to try

-If you tried this recipe, please take a moment to leave a star rating 🌟🌟🌟🌟🌟 and/or comment below to let me know how it turned out!
+If you like this Rhubarb Ice Cream Recipe For Ice Cream Maker, please take a moment to leave a star rating 🌟🌟🌟🌟🌟 and share it on social media.

 Ingredients

-- 1 cup rhubarb, chopped fresh or frozen
+- 1 cup rhubarb, fresh or frozen diced in 1-inch pieces

 Instructions

-- Remove the baked fruit from the oven and place it in a food processor.
-Pulse the cooked fruit for just a few seconds.
+- Remove the fruit from the oven and place it in a food processor.
+Pulse the cooked fruit for 5-10 seconds.

 - Set up the chilled ice cream maker according to the manufacturer's directions.
-Turn on the ice cream maker, and slowly pour the blended ice cream mixture into it.
-Set a timer for 25 minutes.
+Turn on the ice cream maker, and slowly pour the blended ice cream mixture into the ice cream bowl.
+Churn the ice cream for 25-30 minutes.

-- After the 25 minutes is up, the ice cream is the consistency of soft-serve ice cream, so we want it to firm up slightly.
-Using a spatula, scoop out the raspberry rhubarb ice cream and place it into an 8 x 11-inch baking dish and smooth the top of it with the spatula.
+- Remove the ice cream from the ice cream machine and scoop out the raspberry rhubarb ice cream into an 8 x 11-inch baking dish.
+Smooth the top with a spatula.
 Place a sheet of plastic wrap directly on the ice cream and smooth it down to prevent ice from forming.
-Lay another piece of plastic wrap over the baking dish.
-Place it in the freezer on a level surface.
+Lay another piece of plastic wrap over the baking dish and place it in the freezer on a level surface.
 Freeze for a minimum of 6 hours or longer before serving.

 Notes